 14.7 Protocol-specific Instruments

 - It may be more effective to deliver the consent using other instruments other than a written document.
-Depending on the culture, age, education level, political climate of the target population, and the complexity of the study design, the consent process may utilize a video presentations, diagrams, photos, etc.
+Depending on the culture, age, education level, political climate of the target population, and the complexity of the study design, the consent process may utilize a video presentation, diagrams, photos, etc.

 14.8 How long will participants have between the time they are told about the protocol and the time they must decide whether to enroll?